noslav7/cms/README.md

 The repository contains the application for Customer Management System (CMS).
 It is a part of Customer Management System (CRM) of an industrial enterprise, which produces industrial equipment.
+ CMS in this app represents itself as a system to collect and store data about customers (organizations in this case), various contact data, data about interactions with the customers and the contacts.
-Another app, that interacts with this one is called "Stub".
+Another app, that logs data about each action of the CMS is called "stub".
 It's repository may be found at https://github.com/noslav7/stub

 JSONs for testing (e.g using postman)